ambuda-org/vidyut/CONTRIBUTING.md

 Vidyut is still a new project, and much of the Sanskrit ecosystem does not know about it.
 If you know someone working on Sanskrit software, please let them know that Vidyut exists and might help with some of their problems.
-Our hope is that Vidyut will free programmers up to work on more interesting and ambitious problems.
+Ultimately, our hope is that Vidyut will give programmers the freedom and tools to work on more interesting and ambitious projects.